Shopify SEO: The Definitive Guide (2018)

 Keyword research for your Shopify store

-Before you write content you need to know how your adience is searching the web.
-You can do this with the help of the Google Keyword Tool.
-This is a tool found in AdWords which let’s you see how often a search term is used on the web.
-For example; The term Shopify SEO is searched worldwide more than 1600 times.
+Before you write content you need to know how your audience is searching the web.
+You can do this with the help of a keyword research tool in ReloadSEO.
+For example; The term Shopify SEO is searched in the US for more than 1300 times monthly.

-It would be interesting for us as ReloadSEO to rank for the keyword Shopify SEO with this article so that we can reach our audience (shopify owners).
-That’s why I called this article Shopify SEO and made sure that our URL uses the permalink wreloadseo.com/shopify-seo.
+It would be interesting for us as ReloadSEO to rank for the keyword Shopify SEO with this article so that we can reach our audience (Shopify owners).
+That’s why I called this article Shopify SEO and made sure I optimized this page and let Google and other search engines know that this article is of added value to Shopify owners.

 A lot of people make the mistake to start focusing on only their audience or only the search engines.
-A succesfull Shopify store focusses on both worlds.
+A successful Shopify store focusses on both worlds.
 Never forget that you are selling your product to humans and not computers but keep in mind that computers need to comprehend what your text is all about.
-How do you let a search engine now which term you want to rank for?
-You make the search term come back in the URL, use the search term in your headings and in a normal way in your text.
+How do you let a search engine know which term you want to rank for?
+You use our app ReloadSEO to help you structure your content in a way that your visitors and search engines will love.

 Content optimization is where you can really shine as a Shopify owner.
 You can add unique content to your pages and make yourself stand out from the competition.